-Individuals are recognized for their vision and inspirational leadership, for influencing influencers, for their dedication to safety and ambassadorship of the mission, for support and encouragement which builds a strong foundation and gives an exceptional staff the power and confidence to move the Council forward to serve the entire state.
+Recipients are recognized for their vision and inspirational leadership, for influencing influencers, their dedication to safety and ambassadorship of the mission, and their support and encouragement which builds a strong foundation and gives an exceptional staff the power and confidence to move the Council forward to serve the entire state.
 Hall of Fame members are leaders, advisors, organizers, visionaries, and advocates.
-They all show a strong personal commitment to safety, are able to rally community support for safety and are generous with their resources for the benefit of others.
+They all show a strong personal commitment to safety, while rallying community support for safety, and are generous with their resources for the benefit of others.

-We invite you to keep the Council apprised of those individuals across the state who are deserving of this honor.
-Nominations come from many Nebraska resources and are considered by the Hall of Fame Nominating Committee .
+Do you know someone who has dedicated their life to safety?
+Please let us know about those individuals across the state who are deserving of this honor.
+Nominations come from many Nebraska sources and are considered by the Hall of Fame Nominating Committee.
 Individuals are elected to the Hall of Fame by the Board of Directors of the National Safety Council, Nebraska.